yevhenii8/worder/README.md

 ## Remarks

+1. Again, launcher can be used only on Linux\Windows.
+On Mac you can run Worder only through [compiling it from sources](#how-to-run-worder-).
-1. It was primarily developed and full-tested on Ubuntu\Linux for Ubuntu\Linux.
+2. It was primarily developed and full-tested on Ubuntu\Linux for Ubuntu\Linux :)
-2. Windows' executable has been assembled just because I could.
-3. Project doesn't contain unit tests for test purposes :)
+3. Project doesn't contain unit tests for test purposes :) By default they're disabled for `gradle build` task.
 4. Only smoke tests have been performed on Windows.
+5. You can upload the launcher from [Releases](https://github.com/yevhenii8/worder/releases) section.